 York said that Buxton “read other parts of the Bible which he said proved that a man under certain conditions could go to war and fight and kill and still be a good Christian.”

-This victory led to the Meuse-Argonne Offensive, a key part of the Allies final offensive that took place all along the Western Front.
-The battle occurred in three phases, lasting from Sep 26., 1918 until the armistice on Nov 11., 1918.
+This victory led to the Meuse-Argonne Offensive, a key part of the Allies’ final offensive that took place all along the Western Front.
+The battle occurred in three phases, lasting from Sept.
+26, 1918 until the armistice on Nov.
+11, 1918.

 The men managed to capture a German headquarters area, securing with them a large number of German prisoners.
 However, other non-captured Germans with machine guns opened fired on the Americans.
-One of the Americans killed by the attack was Early.
-This left Alvin York in charge of the remaining men.
+One of the Americans killed by the attack was Early, leaving Alvin York in charge of the remaining men.
 Utilizing his shooting skills, he was able to kill advancing German gunners with his sniper rifle.

 As York and his men were being charged at, he pulled out his pistol and shot six men before they reached him.
-Using his pistol and rifle, he killed at least 20 German soldiers and captured about 130 Germans.
+Then using his pistol and rifle, he killed at least 20 German soldiers and captured about 130 Germans.

 All of York’s demands were met in and in 1941 the film Sergeant York was released.
 It used York’s personal diary for reference and was the highest-grossing film of the year.

-In 1954 Alvin York suffered a stroke.
-He died 10 years later of a cerebral hemorrhage on Sept 2., 1964, in Nashville, Tenn.
+In 1954, Alvin York suffered a stroke and died 10 years later of a cerebral hemorrhage on September 2, 1964, in Nashville, Tennessee.